 - Setting of spreadsheet import;

-- Fleet management or multiple vehicles
+- Fleet management or multiple trucks vehicles;

-- Efficient Routes and gas fuel calculations;
+- Efficient Routes and gas fuel costs calculations;

 - Routes by territory;